Table of Contents[Hide][Show]

 Recommendation for Sugar Substitutes and Type 2 Diabetes

 Stevia is our favourite sweetener because it is tolerated well by the majority of people with diabetes.
-Blends such as Natvia and Truvia (stevia/erythritol blend) are also a good option and can be substituted 1:1 for sugar, so are good for things like baking.
+Blends such as Natvia (stevia/erythritol blend) are also a good option and can be substituted 1:1 for sugar, so are good for things like baking.

 Other Questions about Sweeteners